 It is best described in Chapter 6 of the Municipal System Act, 2000, which specifically emphasises that the municipality must implement a performance management system that is in line with the priorities, objectives, indicators and targets contained in the IDP.
-The saying "what you measure you manage" is appropriate because it is only in the course of performance management that a municipality will know whether it has achieved its priorities through an integrated planning and implementation process.
-Performance Management, as defined by the Department of Local Government
+The saying "what you measure you manage" is appropriate because it is only during performance management that a municipality will know whether it has achieved its priorities through an integrated planning and implementation process.

-Performance Management, as defined by the Department of Local Government (DPLG), is a strategic approach to management, which equips leaders, managers, employees and stakeholders at various levels with a set of tools and techniques to regularly plan, continuously monitor, periodically measure and review performance of the organization in terms of key performance indicators (KPl's) and targets for efficiency, effectiveness and impact.
-This strategic approach correlates with the IDP review process, and will also integrate with the development of the SDBIP and budgetary implementation plan for the year.
+Performance Management, as defined by the Department of Local Government (DPLG), is a strategic approach to management, which equips leaders, managers, employees, and stakeholders at various levels with a set of tools and techniques to regularly plan, continuously monitor, periodically measure and review performance of the organization in terms of key performance indicators (KPI's) and targets for efficiency, effectiveness and impact.
+This strategic approach correlates with the IDP review process and will also integrate with the development of the SDBIP and budgetary implementation plan for the year.
 Strategic direction setting from a performance driven point of view is important to drive the organization in a performance-oriented way.